 No one can define what success means to you.
 That’s your job.
 Because as long as you let them determine what success means, you’re giving them the power to determine whether or not you’re successful.

-But there’s a difference between knowing that something needs to change, and making it a contingency on which you gain being worthy of happiness or love.
+But there’s a difference between knowing that something needs to change, and making it the reason to withhold worthiness, happiness, or love from yourself.

 The Puppy Metaphor